IVCTool/TS_NETN/README.md

 # Experimental NETN Test Suite

 This repository will be used for the development of the NETN Test Suite.
-Currently it is only a draft and contains only initial design artefact.
+Currently it contains ETR test cases for SuT in tasker and task receiver roles.

 ![NETN Badge](docs/src/NETN-4.0.png)